mlnotebook/mlnotebook.github.io/content/post/GAN5.md

 <h2 id="conclusion"> Conclusion </h2>

 So it looks great, but what was the point?
 Well, remember back to [part 1](/post/GAN1 "GAN - Post 1") - GANs and other generative networks are used for _image completion_.
 We can use the fact that our network has learned what a face should look like to 'fill-in' any missing bits.
 Lets say someone has a large tattoo across their face, we can reconstruct what the skin would look like without it.
 Or maybe we have an amazing photo, with a beautiufl background, but we're not smiling: the GAN can reconstruct a smile.
 More advanced work can include learning what glasses are and putting them onto other faces.

+Again, for credit, this series is based on the main code by [carpedm20](https://github.com/carpedm20/DCGAN-tensorflow "carpedm20/DCGAN-tensorflow") and inspired from the blog of <a href="http://bamos.github.io/2016/08/09/deep-completion/#ml-heavy-generative-adversarial-net-gan-building-blocks" title="bamos.github.io">B. Amos</a>.

 GANs are powerful networks, but work in a relatively simple way by trying to trick a discriminator by generating more and more realistic-looking images.